Sierra Leone women's national football team: Under-17 team

 Sierra Leone has a Sierra Leone women's national under-17 football team.
 They were supposed to compete in the African Women U-17 Championship Qualifying Tournament 2010.
 Togo won the first round because Sierra Leone withdrew from the competition.
 They competed in CAF qualifiers for the FIFA U-17 World Cup that will be held in Azerbaijan in September 2012.
 They did not advance out of their region.
 The team was supposed to play the Gambia women's national under-17 football team in a qualifying match for the 2012 U-17 Qualifying Tournament.
 Sierra Leone lost the first leg in Banjul, Gambia 0–3.
 The return match was delayed for 24 hours.
 The team's head coach attributed the loss to poor refereeing.
 The game against Gambia was the country's first junior national international match.
-The second match was one by Sierra Leone 3–1.
+The second match was won by Sierra Leone 3–1.
 Gambia won the first match in 3–0 in a game played in Banjul.
 The return match was delayed in for 24 hours and played in Makeni.
 Gambia beat Sierra Leone to qualify for the final round with an aggregate score of 4–3.

 The team is coached by Hannah Williams, while Tamba Moses was the assistant coach.
 Squad members included Cecilia Bangura, Jarriatu Kamara, Hannah Conteh, Haja Kamara, Magret Sesay, Sarah Bangura, Fatmata Turay, Fatmata Mansaray, Kaju Max-Macauley, Aminata Lebbe, Zainab Sesay, Alice Bundor, Adama Sesay, Rashidatu Kamara, Isata Kamara, Wuyiah Muwaid, Nasu Bundor, and Assanatu Jalloh.
 The cost of travel for the team was paid for by LEOCEM, the country's only cement company.
 The company's managing director rationalised the decision to pay saying, "We received the request from the SLFA at a very short notice but we decided to help because we want to see female football grow from the grass-roots level and also to meet our corporate social responsibility.
 We are happy about helping out the female team and we hope they'll eliminate their Gambian counterpart."
 Members of the under-17 team are drawn from the Airtel Rising Stars tournament.